 There are no statutory designations with ornithological features within the site.

 The Glen Etive and Glen Fyne Special Protection Area (SPA) is located within 20 km of the Proposed Development and the qualifying feature designated is golden eagle.
-After considering the distance between this designated site and the Proposed Development, the foraging distance for the relevant qualifying feature provided by NatureScot and following consultation with NatureScot, there is considered to be no connectivity between the Proposed Development, and this designated site.
+After considering the distance between the designated site and the Proposed Development, there is considered to be no connectivity between the Proposed Development and the SPA.
+This is based on the foraging distances for the golden eagle qualifying feature of the designated site.

-A comprehensive survey programme has been undertaken to identify the use of the site and its wider surroundings by sensitive bird populations.
-The data gathered between 2020 and 2022 will form part of the baseline assessment.
+A comprehensive survey programme has been undertaken to identify the use of the Site and its wider surroundings by sensitive bird populations.
+The data gathered between September 2020 and August 2022 will form part of the baseline assessment, along with annual monitoring of the resident breeding golden eagles and white-tailed eagles in 2023 and 2024.

-The following ornithology surveys will form the baseline for the assessment:
+The following ornithology surveys were undertaken to form the baseline for the assessment:

 Results of these baseline surveys have been used to inform the layout and design of the Proposed Development as well as mitigation measures to minimise or negate effects such as habitat loss.
-Mitigation measures will be provided in the form of a Habitat Management Plan for the site.
+Mitigation measures will be provided in the form of an Outline Biodiversity Enhancement and Habitat Management Plan (OBE-HMP) for the Site.